 Master of Arts (MA) in Psychology with an emphasis in Counseling Psychology

-The mission of the MA in Psychology with an emphasis in Counseling Psychology program is to provide its participants with the knowledge and skills necessary to become competent in counseling psychology through academic and experiential learning.
-The program aims at educating future psychologists who have sound knowledge of the theory and practice of counseling psychology, who are competent consumers and creative producers of social science research, who are competent in counseling practice, and who are ethical and sensitive to the cultures, values, and worlds of various clients.
+The mission of the MA program in Psychology with an emphasis in Counseling Psychology is to provide its students with the knowledge and skills necessary to become competent in counseling psychology through academic and experiential learning.
+The program aims at educating future psychologists who have sound knowledge of the theory and practice of counseling psychology, who are competent consumers and creative producers of social science and psychological research, who are competent in counseling practice, and who are ethical and sensitive to the cultures, values, and worlds of various clients.
 Viewing research and practice as interdependent and mutually supporting, the MA in Psychology with an emphasis in Counseling Psychology is based on the scientist-practitioner training model.

 The program is committed both to (1) preparing counseling psychologists for advanced doctoral studies in psychology and to (2) providing training and experience that prepare students for practice.
 The goal is to train psychologists who have a sound knowledge of the bases of counseling and psychotherapy.
 Adopting a multicultural perspective, the program also emphasizes the importance of multicultural competence in both research and practice.

-a) You become a Psychologist, b) You gain verbal skills that are needed for every profession, because communication is crucial is to all disciplines that involve contacts with other people), c) You get the Propädeutikum certificate (at no extra cost!), which is the first important step to become a psychotherapist in Austria, d) You are ideally prepared for any PhD Program.
+a) You become a Psychologist, b) You gain the communicative skills needed for many profession (because communication is crucial to all disciplines that involve contacts with other people), c) You get the Propädeutikum certificate (at no extra cost!), which is the first important step to become a psychotherapist in Austria, d) You are ideally prepared for any PhD Program.

-The fact that the Propädeutikum is included in our MA Program is particularly interesting for local students who plan to become psychotherapists.
-The Propädeutikum usually costs money and with only a bit more you can obtain it and on top of it earn a Master degree in Psychology, which of course can open many more doors for your professional career.
+The fact that the Propädeutikum is included in our MA Program is particularly interesting for local students who plan to become psychotherapists in Austria.
+Obtaining the Propädeutikum alone usually costs money, but with a small price difference you can obtain it in addition to earning a Master degree in Psychology, which of course can open many more doors for your professional career.

 (1) A Bachelor’s degree in Psychology from another accredited university with a cumulative GPA of a 3.0 from the applicant's undergraduate degree granting institution.